adymaharana/StoryViz/README.md

 PyTorch code for the NAACL 2021 paper "Improving Generation and Evaluation of Visual Stories via Semantic Consistency".
 Link to arXiv paper: [https://arxiv.org/abs/2105.10026](https://arxiv.org/abs/2105.10026)

+#### Update (1/24/2022)
+The model weights from best checkpoint previously available in this repository were incorrect.
+We have updated the link to the best checkpoint, and also made corrections in the inference and evaluation scripts for using the correct mode (test vs. val).
+The inference and evaluation for FID, classification scores has been verified with this codebase now, to reproduce the numbers in Table 1. - Authors.

 #### Requirements:
 This code has been tested on torch==1.7.1 and torchvision==0.8.2